Advertisement

 Is social media being banned?

-Instead, this new law will restrict access for children and teenagers under the age of 16.
+No, social media is not being banned in Australia.
+However, this new law will restrict access for children and teenagers under the age of 16.

 Advertisement

-Why should social media be banned for under 16s?
+Why should social media be banned for under-16s?

 Mr Albanese cited concerns about the negative impact of social media on young people’s mental health as a primary motivation behind the new law.